-According to the Fair Labor Standards Act (FLSA), workers are required to receive at least minimum wage and must receive paid overtime.
-It is far too common, especially in the restaurant industry, for these rights to be violated.
-Often, employers will try to skirt around requirements and find loopholes so that they can get out of paying their workers what they deserve.
-These practices are illegal and workers should be made aware of their rights.
+Per the Fair Labor Standards Act (FLSA), workers are required to receive at least minimum wage and must receive paid overtime.
+Unfortunately, it is far too common for these rights to be violated.
+Often, employers will try to skirt around requirements and find loopholes so they can get out of paying their workers what they deserve.
+These practices are illegal, and workers should be made aware of their rights.